Downloads

 • How did I learn that lesson earlier in life?

-12. Feelings are often layered and complex.
-Check for feelings in other categories--even categories that seem dissimilar or conflicting (such as gratitude and grief together).
-Follow the same process again to acknowledge them.
+Feelings are often layered and complex.
+Check for feelings in other categories, including ones that seem dissimilar or conflicting, such as gratitude and grief together.

 Final suggestions

-Recognizing your emotions helps you decide how to take care of yourself and how to invite others to show you care, too.
+Recognizing your emotions helps you decide how to care for yourself and how to invite others to show care for you.

 Emotional awareness is a skill that grows with practice over time.
-Try doing this process a few times this week and see how you grow!
+Try this process a few times this week and notice how it develops.

-Remember: All feelings exist for your good.
-Even the painful ones have positive intentions you can discover, if you listen with compassion.
+Remember: all feelings exist for your good.
+Even painful feelings can have positive intentions that emerge when you listen with compassion.

-Therapy can help when it's hard to hold space for or understand your feelings alone.
+Therapy can help when it feels hard to understand or hold space for your emotions on your own.